electricessence/TypeScript-AMD-Boilerplate/README.md

 ### Features
 - The main.ts demonstrates the use of a class and how you still need to wait for DOM elements to be loaded before access.
 - gulp.js (and nodejs) is used here to allow for a source and a deploy/build folder.
 Not necessary for every project, but larger projects benefit from this cleaner structure.
 Being able to ignore build files but keep source files is very helpful.
+You could use grunt or any other task runner to trigger the typescript compiler, but gulp works very well and is easy to understand.
 - External module loading is demonstrated by the use of a shim.

 ### How to Proceed